Guide for artists

 Do I need NFC?

-No. A normal QR code is enough for V1 and is easier for most visitors and artists to understand.
+No. A normal QR code is enough for most visitors and artists to understand.
+PieceStamp focuses on the story page and artwork information behind the code.